schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 ============================================ =================================

-All subsequent calls to pub.subscribe() for the same topic or any subtopic must be consistent with the topic's TDS.
+All subsequent calls to pub.subscribe() for the same topic or any subtopic must be consistent with the topic's MDS.
-If a subscription specifies a callable that does not match the given topic's TDS, pubsub raises an exception.
-Therefore, the pub.subscribe() calls above *could* be valid; they *will* be valid if the given callable satisfies the given topic's TDS.
+If a subscription specifies a callable that does not match the given topic's MDS, pubsub raises an exception.
+Therefore, the pub.subscribe() calls above *could* be valid; they *will* be valid if the given callable satisfies the given topic's MDS.

-Examples of subscriptions: assume TDS of topic 'root' is required=arg1, optional=arg2, then pub.subscribe(callable, 'root') for the following callable signatures are ok:
+Examples of subscriptions: assume MDS of topic 'root' is required=arg1, optional=arg2, then pub.subscribe(callable, 'root') for the following callable signatures are ok:

 =============================== ==== =================================
 Callable                        OK    Why
 =============================== ==== =================================
-callable(arg1, arg3=1)          Yes  matches TDS
+callable(arg1, arg3=1)          Yes  matches MDS
 callable(arg1=None, arg3=None)  Yes  signature is less restrictive
-                                     than TDS, and default value
+                                     than MDS, and default value
-                                     are not part of TDS
+                                     are not part of MDS
 callable(arg1)                  No   arg2 could be in message, yet
                                      callable does not accept it
-callable(arg1, arg2)            No   callable requires arg2, but TDS
+callable(arg1, arg2)            No   callable requires arg2, but MDS
                                      says it won't always be given in message
 =============================== ==== =================================